Catching Mice The Humane Way: How To Set A Mouse Trap

 1. Locate The Problem Area

-The key to trapping mice is knowing where they hang out.
+The key to trapping mice is knowing where they tend to congregate.
 Mice are creatures of habit, and they tend to follow the same paths repeatedly.
 Look for:

 - Droppings